lsu-emdm/Programming-Music/ToneDemos/Intro-to-Tone-Part2.md

 ```

-### WHat is a more elagant way to code this?
+### What is a more elegant way to code this?
 What can we do with arrays?